Redesigning Curran's

 Organized

-Customers will easily discover and compare products so that they spend less time wading through duplicate product listings.
+Customers can now easily discover and compare products and they spend less time wading through duplicate product listings.